SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ### Access to Nodes

 Problems when trying to access nodes start with an info alert stating that there are some delays.
-If the node is inaccessible two times in a row, a minor (major if validator) alert is raised.
-An info alert is raised as soon as the node is accessible again.
+This info alert is only raised if the node is inaccessible two times in a row.
+If the node is inaccessible for `X` seconds, a minor/major alert is raised if the node is a non-validator/validator respectively.
+In addition to this, every next `Y` seconds, another downtime reminder alert is raised if the node is still down.
+As soon as the node becomes accessible again, an info alert is raised, informing the operator that the node is back up.
 Lastly, if a network monitor cannot access any data source, it raises a major alert.

+The values `X` and `Y` are customisable from the `internal_config.ini`, in which they are represented by the following fields:
+- `X`: `downtime_initial_alert_delay_seconds`
+- `Y`: `downtime_reminder_interval_seconds`

-A *delay* or *inaccessibility* is defined by a hard-coded 10-second read timeout.
+An *inaccessibility* is defined by a hard-coded 10-second read timeout.

 | Class | Severity | Configurable |
 |---|---|---|